 The VFR OTT rating is the benchmark not too far from starting your instrument rating.
-With the OTT rating, you may exercise the priveleges of your PPL, during daytime hours, above a layer of solid overcast or broken cloud, using your instruments to assist with your navigation as opposed to the ground.
+With the OTT rating, you may exercise the privileges of your PPL, during daytime hours, above a layer of solid overcast or broken cloud, using your instruments to assist with your navigation as opposed to the ground.

-Once a student has successfully completed the minimum amount of flight time AND has been deemed competent by an authorized person to fly over the top, the OTT rating will be issued.
+Once a student has successfully completed the minimum amount of flight time AND has been deemed competent by an authorized person to fly over the top, the VFR OTT rating will be issued.

 Any previous instrument training time may be credited towards the requirements of this rating.

 Prior to commencing training, students must obtain their Private Pilot License.